comsc335/comsc335.github.io/_sources/syllabus/policies.md

 ### Homeworks: 40%

-These are longer, graded assignments that are an opportunity to more deeply explore the mathematical and engineering foundations of machine learning in order to build and apply ML models.
+These are longer, graded assignments that are an opportunity to more deeply explore the mathematical and engineering foundations needed to build and apply machine learning models.
 There will be **four** homeworks over the course of the semester, worth 10% each.

 ### Quizzes: 12%